 Set Up Remote Communications

 Remember that remote communications can create challenges for deaf or blind professionals.
 Always make sure that you clear the communications medium with the disabled person before you have to use it.
-Deaf colleagues will likely need accommodation if they need to participate in a phone call.
+Deaf colleagues will likely need an accommodation to participate in audio calls.
 Many deaf and hard of hearing people use closed captioning phone services through providers like CapTel.